I Can Only Imagine (MercyMe song): Background and recording

 Once Millard started writing the song, he estimated that it took him only about ten minutes to write the lyrics.
-Millard said that it was one of the few songs he had ever written where there were not any mistakes in the writing process; "it was just written the way it is and left at that".
+Millard said that it was one of the few songs he had ever written where there were no mistakes in the writing process; "it was just written the way it is and left at that".
 MercyMe initially attempted to record "I Can Only Imagine" as a fast song, but after several failed attempts, Millard talked with Bryson about arranging it into a slower version.
 As the band was tearing down the equipment in their recording studio, Bryson began playing a piano intro.
 Millard immediately decided to use the intro, and the rest of the song was completed in around five minutes.
 Although the rest of the band did not see how it would fit on the record, as it didn't meet the basic verse-chorus format the rest of the album had, they felt it needed to be included on it because it meant so much to Millard.

 The Worship Project was released on October 14, 1999.
 Sales for the album far exceeded the band's previous efforts; Millard estimated the album's overall sales at 100,000, which other sources peg the album's sales as of 2006 at 60,000 or 65,000 copies.
 The difficulty of meeting sales demands when selling the album directly, in addition to having to book and manage for themselves, led the band to pursue a contract with a record label; MercyMe would sign with INO Records in 2000.
 "I Can Only Imagine" was one of several songs from the band's independent records that were selected to be included on their debut album with INO, Almost There (2001).